music-tko/music-tko/README.md

 - 👀 I’m interested in theatre and obsessed with computers, whether it's code or gaming.
 - 🌱 I’m currently learning JavaScript & React.
 HELP!!
 - 💞️ I’m looking to collaborate on open source??
-- 📫 How to reach me, my twitter handle is @Thando85602328.
+- 📫 How to reach me, my twitter handle is @ThayDevToBe.
 Say Hi!

 <!---